 Your input determines your outlook.
 Your outlook determines your output, and your output determines your future.

-Similarly, if you prepare healthy meals every night, or batch cook healthy meals to eat over several nights, you’re going to feel better overall than if you get takeout five nights a week.
+Similarly, if you prepare healthy meals every night, or batch cook them to eat over several nights, you’re going to feel better overall than if you get takeout five nights a week.
 (There’s a joke about your input literally being your output in this case, but I am much too mature to make it.)

 Garbage In, Garbage Out